arturadams/new/README.md

 ```

 This command populates the `records` table with a few example entries using the same connection string defined in `DATABASE_URL`.

+### Deploying to Netlify

+1. Push this repo to a Git host and create a new site on Netlify.
+2. In **Site settings → Environment variables**, set `DATABASE_URL` to your PostgreSQL connection string.
+3. Netlify reads `netlify.toml` and runs `npm run build` with the `@netlify/plugin-nextjs` plugin to deploy the app.